4-co/imdb/README.md

 > The `az cosmosdb sql` extension is currently in preview and is subject to change

+Some of the environment variables that will be created will be commands for retriving sensitive values.
+This is intentional to avoid saving sensitive data in environment variables.
+For example, `export Imdb_RW_Key='az cosmosdb keys list ...'`.
+Make sure to run the export commands as is to save the actual command as a string.

 ```bash

 # replace with a unique name